 Purple Emperor Facts

-- Firstly, the Purple Emperor is a gorgeous Eurasian butterfly of the Nymphalidae family.
-Rather confusingly, however, another butterfly native to another region bears the same common name.
+- Firstly, the Purple Emperor serves as the name for a gorgeous Eurasian butterfly of the Nymphalidae family.
+Quite confusingly, however, another butterfly native to another region bears the same common name.

-- Throughout its habitat range, its numbers have declined sharply since the early 20th century.
+- Unfortunately, throughout its habitat range, its numbers have declined sharply since the early 20th century.
 The principal reason for this appears to be habitat loss.
-But, climate change also seems to be a factor in this.
+But, climate change also seems to be a contributing factor in this.

 Purple Emperor Physical Description